Testing News Posts

 Higher learning institutions are intimately familiar with the “student experience.”
 They live and breathe it every day, understanding how their very existence is based on how successful their students are while in their schools.
 Thanks to the Department of Education’s Title IV mandates, schools with better student outcomes receive more federal dollars.
 While enrollment is still a concern, what happens to those students who are enrolled has taken center stage.

-The student experience begins with the application and continues when the student graduates and becomes an alumna.
+The student experience begins with the application and continues when the student graduates and becomes an alumnus.
 Many of the school’s departments touch the student along the way – admissions, administration, financial aid, and advisor offices are among the most expected.
 Yet in order to provide the experience students of today now want and require, IT must get involved as well.

 Technology can no longer be allocated only for back office processes, relegated to ERP and SIS applications, for instance.
 Students need their own accessibility and applications designed specifically for their unique requirements.
 An online student portal is just the beginning.